Use tab to navigate through the menu items.

 Yield was a group exhibition at Griffith Regional Art Gallery that featured 22 emerging and established artists from the Riverina, Wollongong and Liverpool, UK celebrating the incredible world of supported studios and the inclusivity they bring to the art world.
 Curated by Sarah McEwan.

 Weaving Stories celebrates the people who worked in the famous Onkaparinga Woollen Mill in Lobethal, a small community situated in the Adelaide Hills.
 Vic McEwan worked with former employees to create a roaming installation performance around the mill.

 The Harmonic Oscillator wins the 2018 CHASS Prize for Distinctive Work

 The Council for the Humanities, Arts and Social Sciences (CHASS) exists to raise awareness of Humanities, Arts and Social Sciences (HASS) and their critical role in building the societies of the future.
-Each year, CHASS, awards outstanding projects that have contributed to the Humanities, Arts and Social Sciences.
-We are so excited to be awarded the Prize for Distinctive Work, winning unanimously out of a field of 108 entries.
+Each year CHASS awards outstanding projects that have contributed to the Humanities, Arts and Social Sciences.
+We are so excited to be awarded the 2018 Prize for Distinctive Work, winning unanimously out of a field of 108 entries.

 Specimen is a collaboration between living landscapes and the Institute of Anatomy collection from the National Museum of Australia.
-This project will travel throughout regional NSW and Victoria during 2016-18, engaging with local artists, and communities to explore our emotional and practical connection to ideas of colonisation, species loss and place.
-We will further explore these reflections on colonisation by taking this project to London and Liverpool UK.
+This project travelled to Dubbo, Narrandera, Wagga Wagga, and Falls Creek in Australia, and London, Portsmouth, and Plymouth in the UK during 2016-19, engaging with local artists, and communities to explore our emotional and practical connection to ideas of colonisation, species loss and place.

 Shadow Places Narrandera 2017